ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Depending on the status of the connection, the queried Connection Properties will include different information:

-\[TODO: turn this list into actual properties or move up into the explaining text]

 * The connection state, which can be one of the following:
   Establishing, Established, Closing, or Closed.

 * Whether the connection can be used to send data.
-A connection can not be used for sending if the connection was created with the Selection Property "Direction of Communication" set to "unidirectional receive" or if a Message marked as "Final" was sent over this connection, see {{send-final}}.
+A connection can not be used for sending if the connection was created with the Selection Property "Direction of Communication" set to "unidirectional receive" or if a Message marked as "Final" was sent over this connection, see {{msg-final}}.

 * Whether the connection can be used to receive data.
 A connection can not be used for reading if the connection was created with the Selection Property